shreemaan-abhishek/handy-kubectl-commands/README.md

 # handy-kubectl-commands

+_although it's ironic that the very first command isn't a `kubectl` command, but you get the idea about why this repository exists._

 | Command | Description |
 | ------- | ----------- |
 | `minikube service <service-name>` | Starts a tunnel for the given service and opens it in default browser. |